-Use log files in troubleshooting Microsoft Teams
+Use log files to monitor and troubleshoot Microsoft Teams

-The following table outlines the various clients, and their associated logs.
+The following table outlines the various clients and their associated logs.
 Log files are stored in locations specific to the client and operating system.

 For a complete list of supported operating systems and browsers, see Get clients for Microsoft Teams.